 - Finch West Station - 400 spaces

 - Pioneer Village Station - 1,900 spaces

 Open for Service:

-Subway service is expected to begin in fall 2016.
+Subway service is expected to begin at the end of 2017.

 - Provincial environmental assessment approved for Sheppard West to Steeles West portion in March 2007